It’s a surprisingly versatile letter.

 A number name of sorts, Trinity refers to the number three – especially in a religious sense.
 But it was 1999 sci fi movie The Matrix that put Trinity on top of the popularity charts.

 A Disney princess name, Tiana surged in popularity in the 1990s.
 It rose again following 2009 release of The Princess and the Frog.
-With the highly-publicized conversion of Disney’s Splash Mountain to Tiana’s Bayou Adventure, the New Orleans-born princess is back in the spotlight.
+With the highly-publicized conversion of Disney’s Splash Mountain to Tiana’s Bayou Adventure, the New Orleans-born princess and entrepreneur is back in the spotlight.

 A modern word name that fits right in with Ruby and Pearl, Promise and Royalty.